-The creation of a colostomy is a life-changing surgery.
-Whether it is temporary or permanent, an ostomy will change the way you do a few things, but it should not keep you from doing the things you love, such as travel, sports, family life, and work.
+The creation of a urostomy is a life-changing surgery, but it should not keep you from doing the things you love such as traveling, sports, family life, and work.

 This guide was created to help make this transition easier by providing answers to the many questions you may have.
-It is by no means meant to replace the support of your physician and ostomy nurse.
+This is by no means meant to replace the support of your physician and certified ostomy nurse.

 Learning to care for your ostomy is essential to your recovery and long-term well-being.
-This guide is organized in a way to make this information easy to understand.
+This guide is organized in a way to make this easy to understand.

-A lot of support is available for people with ostomies, also known as ostomates, some of which is listed in this guide.
-Please be patient with yourself, give yourself time to adjust, and use the resources available.
+There is a lot of support for people with ostomies, also known as ostomates, some of which are listed in this guide.

+Please be patient with yourself, give yourself time to adjust, and utilize the resources available.